 - Read, read, read.
 For me, this means regularly checking out new and classic picture books from the library and analyzing what makes them work – or not.)

 - Work on building your social media platform.
-This can include maintaining your blog and engaging regularly on Twitter and Facebook.
-I’m also considering branching into Pinterest and Instagrams.
-(Thoughts, anyone?)
+This can include maintaining your blog and engaging regularly on Twitter, Facebook, Instagram etc.

 - Research new markets possibilities.